Visiting the Ruins of Pompeii

 7. Villa of the Mysteries (VI – 19)

-Discovered between 1909 and 1910, the Villa dei Misteri (Villa of the Mysteries) is one of the most captivating and mysterious in the entire ruins, and probably belonged to the Istacidii family, one of the most powerful in Pompeii during the reign of Augustus.
+Discovered between 1909 and 1910, the Villa dei Misteri (Villa of the Mysteries) is one of the most captivating and mysterious in the entire archaeological park.
+It most likely was owned by the Istacidii family, which was one of the most powerful in Pompeii during the reign of Augustus.
 The building dates from the first century BC and was built in the western residential area outside the city walls overlooking the sea.
-It had been renovated a number of times before the eruption in 79 AD, and is named for the Hall of Mysteries, a triclinium (dining hall) decorated with an extraordinary and enigmatic cycle of paintings,17 meters by 3 meters.
+It had been renovated a number of times before the eruption in 79 AD, and is named for the Hall of Mysteries, a triclinium (dining hall) decorated with an extraordinary and enigmatic cycle of paintings measuring 17x3 meters.
 The scene seems to depict a Dionysian ritual and the initiation into the cult, with the gods Dionysus and Aphrodite (or Ariadne) in the center of the rear wall.

 8. Forum (VII – 6a)

-Pompeii's Foro (Forum) is one of the most striking spots in the ancient city: a large square with triumphal arches, public buildings, the basilica, the market, the mensa ponderaria (weights and measures), and temples and buildings dedicated to Apollo, to Jupiter (the head of the former statue, dating from around 80 BC, still sits here), to Vespasian, to the Public Lares, and the Eumachia building.
-The city's main civic, religious, and commercial activities were carried out in the forum, and, as in all Imperial cities, the space was pedestrian only and closed to wheeled vehicles.
+Pompeii's Foro (Forum) is one of the most striking spots in the ancient city.
+It consists of a large square with triumphal arches, public buildings, basilica, market, mensa ponderaria (weights and measures), temples and buildings dedicated to Apollo, Jupiter (the head of the former statue, dating from around 80 BC, still sits here), Vespasian, the Public Lares (the city's tutelary deities), and the Eumachia building.
+The city's main civic, religious, and commercial activities were carried out in the forum, and, as in all cities from Imperial Roman times, the space was open only to pedestrians with no wheeled vehicles allowed.

 9. Basilica (VIII – 2)

-Don't be fooled by the name: in Roman times, a basilica was the most important public building in the city, used as a type of courtroom where the judge sat on a raised dais above the sides and was also where commercial contracts were drawn up.
-The space, dating from the second century BC, resembled a covered forum with columns and could be used for the same civic, religious, and commercial functions in case of inclement weather.
+Don't be fooled by the name: in Roman times, a basilica was the most important public building in the city, used as a type of courtroom where the judge sat on a raised dais above the sides.
+It was also where commercial contracts were drawn up.
+The space, dating from the second century BC, resembled a covered forum with columns and could be used for civic, religious, and commercial functions in case of inclement weather.

 10. Sanctuary of Venus (VIII – 1)

 This important sacred site dedicated to Venus, protectress of the city and of navigation, was established in the second half of the second century BC on the plain of Pompeii facing the Sarno Valley and the sea.
 In the first half of the first century AD, the building reached its height of splendor with a series of expansions, renovations, and marble decorations.
-The temple housed a large gold lamp, probably donated by Nero and his wife, Poppea, to the cult, now displayed in the National Archaeological Museum in Naples.
+The temple housed a large gold lamp, probably donated to the cult by Nero and his wife Poppea, which is now displayed in the National Archaeological Museum in Naples.

 FAQ - Frequently asked questions